 Risk Assessment Factor: Risk L/M/H/S What is the specific allegation/offences?
-Assess the risk based on the gravity of the allegations or offence Is the matter being dealt with by another professional agency e.g. Police or Local This Authority Safeguarding Officer? question does not need to be rated.
+Assess the risk based on the gravity of the allegations or offence -ı · Is the matter being dealt with by another professional agency e.g. Police or Local This Authority Safeguarding Officer? question does not need to be rated.
 If the matter is currently being dealt with by another agency, what is the current This position of the investigation or intervention? question does not need to be rated.
 How severe is the harm (threatened or inflicted) and are there any children and/or other vulnerable adults involved?
 Assess severity of harm threatened or inflicted Is there evidence to suggest that the harm is likely to continue or escalate?
 Assess the risk based on the likelihood of the harm continuing or escalating Is there evidence to suggest that the harm was premeditated?
 Assess the likelihood of the harm involving premeditation Is there evidence to suggest that the harm was accompanied by sustained threats or coercion?
-Assess the likelihood of the harm involving threats or coercion Is there a pattern of history for this type of behaviour?
+Assess the Utselling of the house involving thousands are assessing Assess the likelihood of the harm involving threats or coercion Is there a pattern of history for this type of behaviour?
 Assess the level of risk based on previous behaviour, frequency and severity What is the risk of harm posed to other children or adults?
-What is the likelihood of harm to the child or adults Have there been any previous concerns or complaints?
+The state of the s What is the likelihood of harm to the child or adults and the same of th Have there been any previous concerns or complaints?